rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ## Identifier Types

-Adds a new type to the Identifier list defined in Section XXX of RFC XXXX with the label "ip" and reference RFC XXXX.
+Adds a new type to the Identifier list defined in Section 9.7.5 of draft-ietf-acme-acme with the label "ip" and reference draft-ietf-acme-ip.

 ## Challenge Types

-Adds a new type to the Challenge list defined in Section XXX of RFC XXXX with the label "reverse-dns-01", identifier type "ip", and reference RFC XXXX.
+Adds a new type to the Challenge list defined in Section 9.7.6 of draft-ietf-acme-acme with the label "reverse-dns-01", identifier type "ip", and reference draft-ietf-acme-ip.

 Add the value "ip" to the identifier type column for the "http-01" and "tls-sni-02" challenges.